trgreen731/CasinoAssistant/Notebook/TimGreen/README.md

 * Change the clear screen to set data to 0 on porches, control the h and v syncs, and control the de
 * Able to get screen flash between black and "white" but the white is dim (maybe wrong backlight voltage)

+# 4/23/2022
+The LCD backlight does not work due to a misinterpretation of the data sheet on my part.
+The 9.6V forward voltage referred to a single LED not to the voltage needed at the LED+ pin of the LCD as I thought.
+The true voltage needed at this pin is 28.8V because three of these LEDs are placed in series.

+Attempting to combine the bluetooth and LCD functionality into a single program that can be loaded onto the MCU.
+The RAM needed for the allocation of the program exceeds the available size.
+The board has a PSRAM chip not used for program files but available for dynamic allocation.
+Perhaps finding a way to use this and dynamically allocate more large data structures will fix this.
+Methods used to get around this problem:
+* Dynamically allocate the bluetooth stack at runtime instead of statically allocating it
+* Dynamically allocate the frame buffer at runtime instead of statically allocating it (no automatic way of freeing this which is worrying)